Sound Rivers is a nonprofit organization that guards the health of the Neuse and Tar-Pamlico River Basins.

 We unite with concerned citizens to monitor, protect and preserve the watersheds covering nearly one-quarter of North Carolina.

 Founded in 2015 with the merger of two of the state’s oldest grassroots conservation organizations, Sound Rivers combines the deep history of advocacy of the Neuse River Foundation, established in 1980, and the Pamlico-Tar River Foundation, established in 1981.
 This union to become Sound Rivers creates a powerful advocate protecting our most cherished waterways and bolsters our impact within the State of North Carolina.

-Our three full-time Riverkeepers® monitor and protect the Neuse and Tar-Pamlico River Basins, serving as scientific experts and educational resources to schools and communities in the watershed.
+Our three full-time RIVERKEEPERS® monitor our region's waterways, serving as scientific experts and educational resources to schools and communities living in the watershed.

 To monitor and protect the Neuse and Tar-Pamlico River watersheds covering nearly one quarter of North Carolina, and to preserve the health and beauty of the river basin through environmental justice.

 Sound Rivers is committed to the goal of environmental justice and equity for all people in our watershed.
 We are a stronger organization and our work to protect our waters is more successful when our organization represents the full diversity of people living within our watersheds.
 We recognize the benefits and impact of diverse leadership, building of trust in impacted communities, and programs that are inclusive to ensure we serve the needs of all those communities within the Neuse and Tar-Pamlico River basins.

 We believe all people should have access to enjoyment of the natural world and a powerful voice in decisions that may affect their environment and health.
 No group of people should bear a disproportionate share of negative environmental consequences, nor should they have less access to beneficial environmental goods.